GLambard/mattergenbis/README.md

 You may also fine-tune MatterGen on your own property data.
 Essentially what you need is a property value (typically `float`) for a subset of the data you want to train on (e.g., `alex_mp_20`).
 Proceed as follows:
 1. Add the name of your property to the `PROPERTY_SOURCE_IDS` list inside [`mattergen/common/utils/globals.py`](mattergen/common/utils/globals.py).
 2. Add a new column with this name to the dataset(s) you want to train on, e.g., `datasets/alex_mp_20/train.csv` and `datasets/alex_mp_20/val.csv` (requires you to have followed the [pre-processing steps](#pre-process-a-dataset-for-training)).
-3. Re-run the CSV to dataset script `csv-to-dataset --csv-folder datasets/<MY_DATASET>/ --dataset-name <MY_DATASET> --cache-folder datasets/cache`, substituting your dataset name for `MY_DATASET`.
+3. Re-run the CSV to dataset script `python -m mattergen.data.csv_to_dataset --csv-folder datasets/<MY_DATASET>/ --dataset-name <MY_DATASET> --cache-folder datasets/cache`, substituting your dataset name for `MY_DATASET`.
 4. Add a `<your_property>.yaml` config file to [`mattergen/conf/lightning_module/diffusion_module/model/property_embeddings`](mattergen/conf/lightning_module/diffusion_module/model/property_embeddings).
 If you are adding a float-valued property, you may copy an existing configuration, e.g., [`dft_mag_density.yaml`](mattergen/conf/lightning_module/diffusion_module/model/property_embeddings/dft_mag_density.yaml).
 More complicated properties will require you to create your own custom `PropertyEmbedding` subclass, e.g., see the [`space_group`](mattergen/conf/lightning_module/diffusion_module/model/property_embeddings/space_group.yaml) or [`chemical_system`](mattergen/conf/lightning_module/diffusion_module/model/property_embeddings/chemical_system.yaml) configs.
 5. Follow the [instructions for fine-tuning](#fine-tuning-on-property-data) and reference your own property in the same way as we used the existing properties like `dft_mag_density`.